VanessaVallarini/account-consumer-service/README.md

       - Password: cassandra
     - Execute no DBeaver e na conexão criada na etapa anterior, os comandos disponíveis em: account-consumer-service/build/package/docker/scylla/cql/V001_setup.cql
 - `Run the project`
-    - Run -> start debugging -> to allow
+    - Run the following command: make run
     - Run some of the requests available in the Postman file API available in the account-producter-service/resources directory
 - `View messages sent to Kafka`
-    - Access the control center in docker compose -> select the cluster -> select the topic -> select the messages -> insert 0 in partition -> Enter
+    - Access the kafkaui in docker compose -> select Topics -> select the topic -> select Messages
 - `Change architecture`
     - If the architecture of this project changes, run the following command in the docs/diagrams directory: make build